 Preparation for the candidacy exam begins in earnest following the completion of the "Writing Research Proposals" seminar.
-By the end of that seminar, not only should students have a working version of their dissertation proposal, but also have identified their dissertation committee members and filed a D-1 form with UGS.
+By the end of that seminar, not only should students have a working version of their dissertation proposal, but also have identified their dissertation committee members and filed a "Dissertation Committee" online milestone form (previously known as D-1) with UGS.
 They should also have a firm sense of their two intended knowledge fields.
 Ideally, the committee will have reviewed the draft proposal and discussed the student's exam preparation plans at the student's second year annual evaluation.